-Kings College London is proud to announce that we will be awarding up to six scholarships for forced migrants in 2019-20.
-These will comprise of a full tuition fee waiver plus a living costs scholarship of £11,672 per year of study.
+Kings College London is proud to announce that we will be awarding up to eight undergraduate scholarships for forced migrants in 2020.
+These will comprise of a full tuition fee waiver and a living cost scholarship of £12,010 per year of study.

 Successful applicants will receive either a Sanctuary Scholarships or a Jesus the Light Sanctuary Scholarship.
 Both types of scholarship will provide the same financial support, and applicants will not need to submit a separate application or choose which type of award they wish to apply for.

 | Scholarship||Details |

 Sanctuary Scholarships are provided by King's College London as part of its commitment to support talented students who are forced migrants in the UK.